romulorvs/prop-pick/README.md

     city: 'New York'
 }

-// filtering 'name' and 'job' from 'person' pick('name job', person) //=> { name: 'John', job: 'Designer' }
+// filtering 'name' and 'job' from person pick('name job', person) //=> { name: 'John', job: 'Designer' }

 // you can also separate the keys by commas